S.O.U.L. Sisters Leadership Collective is Hiring!

 - Have experience with administrative tasks including calendaring, task management & professional email communication;

-- Have experience working with marginalized youth;
+- Have experience working with marginalized youth and possess a passion for positive youth development;

 - Be LGBTQIA+ affirming;